Carmello Lalicata - Obituary

 In his free time you could find Mel working countless hours in the garage restoring cars or in the kitchen cooking, his specialty was homemade pizza.
 Another hobby he enjoyed was playing the slots, he even won the Badger 5 and he couldn't pass up a stuffed animal claw machine.

-He was survived by his wife of almost 66 yrs Joanne (nee Janecek), their daughter Deborah (Jim) Myers.
-Three grandsons Dan Myers, David (Anna) Myers and Jimmy (Andrea) Myers and two great grandchildren, James and Emily Myers.
+He is survived by his wife of almost 66 years, Joanne (nee Janecek); their daughter, Deborah (Jim) Myers; three grandsons: Dan Myers, David (Anna) Myers and Jimmy (Andrea) Myers; and two great-grandchildren, James and Emily Myers.
 Many thanks to Heartland Hospice Care during this difficult time.

 As Carmello would say "They say centanni, I say centanni-uno!"